bneeland3/Group-6-Metagenomic-Pipeline/README.md

         13. New fastq files added to github ../doc/data
         14. Working snakefile added by Emily!
-        15. Pycodestyle updates and overall github cleanup
+        15. Pycodestyle updates and overall github cleanup 11/6/23:
+        16. Updated snakefile to run with fastqc environment as well as conda setups